callumalpass/zk_scripts/README.md

 zk-wikilink --list-hotkeys
 ```

-The wikilink generator provides a highly configurable system for searching notes and inserting properly formatted wikilinks with appropriate aliases.
+The wikilink generator provides a configurable system for searching notes and inserting properly formatted wikilinks with appropriate aliases.
 You can define multiple profiles in your configuration file, each with its own specific settings:

 1. **Tag filters** - Which notes to include in the search (e.g., "person", "book", "concept")
-2. **Search fields** - Which metadata fields to search when filtering notes
+2. **Search fields** - Which metadata fields to pass to `fzf` filtering notes
-3. **Display fields** - Which fields to show in the fuzzy finder interface
+3. **Display fields** - Which fields to *show* `fzf`
 4. **Alias fields** - Which fields to use for the alias part of wikilinks in priority order

+If you run the generator from within `tmux`, it will use `tmux`'s 'send-keys' function to print the wikilink directly into the screen buffer.
+If it is run from outside `tmux`, the wikilink will be copied to the clipboard.

 Example configuration: